Women's major golf championships: Record scores

 The lowest score in relation to par recorded in a women's major championship was 21-under-par, by Chun In-gee at the 2016 Evian Championship.
 Chun also holds the record for lowest aggregate score for 72-holes, at 263, for her performance at that tournament.
 The single round scoring record is 61 held by three golfers, Kim Hyo-joo at the 2014 Evian Championship, Lee Jeong-eun and Leona Maguire, both at 2021 Evian Championship.
 A score of 62 has been shot by Minea Blomqvist at the 2004 Women's British Open (third round), Lorena Ochoa at the 2006 Kraft Nabisco Championship (first round), and Mirim Lee at the 2016 Women's British Open (first round).

 Rolex Annika Major Award

 In 2014, the LPGA established the yearly Rolex Annika Major Award to recognize the overall best performance in the LPGA majors.
-Points are award for top-10 finishes in each major: 60 points for first place, 24 for second, down to 2 points for tenth place.
+Points are awarded for top-10 finishes in each major: 60 points for first place, 24 for second, down to 2 points for tenth place.
 The major winner with the most points at the end of the season wins the award.
 It is named after Annika Sörenstam.